h2oai/h2o-tutorials/tutorials/deeplearning/deeplearning.md

 The parameter `train_samples_per_iteration` matters especially in multi-node operation.
 It controls the number of rows trained on for each MapReduce iteration.
 Depending on the value selected, one MapReduce pass can sample observations, and multiple such passes are needed to train for one epoch.
 All H2O compute nodes then communicate to agree on the best model coefficients (weights/biases) so far, and the model may then be scored (controlled by other parameters below).
 The default value of `-2` indicates auto-tuning, which attemps to keep the communication overhead at 5% of the total runtime.
 The parameter `target_ratio_comm_to_comp` controls this ratio.
 This parameter is explained in more detail in the [H2O Deep Learning booklet](http://h2o.ai/resources/),

 ####Categorical Data
 For categorical data, a feature with K factor levels is automatically one-hot encoded (horizontalized) into K-1 input neurons.
 Hence, the input neuron layer can grow substantially for datasets with high factor counts.
 In these cases, it might make sense to reduce the number of hidden neurons in the first hidden layer, such that large numbers of factor levels can be handled.
 In the limit of 1 neuron in the first hidden layer, the resulting model is similar to logistic regression with stochastic gradient descent, except that for classification problems, there's still a softmax output layer, and that the activation function is not necessarily a sigmoid (`Tanh`).
 If variable importances are computed, it is recommended to turn on `use_all_factor_levels` (K input neurons for K levels).
 The experimental option `max_categorical_features` uses feature hashing to reduce the number of input neurons via the hash trick at the expense of hash collisions and reduced accuracy.
+Another way to reduce the dimensionality of the (categorical) features is to use `h2o.glrm()`, we refer to the GLRM tutorial for more details.

 ####Missing Values
 H2O Deep Learning automatically does mean imputation for missing values during training (leaving the input layer activation at 0 after standardizing the values).
 For testing, missing test set values are also treated the same way by default.
 See the `h2o.impute` function to do your own mean imputation.